lsst/rtn-087/index.rst

     :width: 290 px

 In the process of scheduling maintenance work, Group Leaders and Managers will move activities around in Jira (the primary place where resource scheduling occurs).
+We want the schedule in OpenMAINT to update to match.
+To facilitate this, OpenMAINT should maintain 2 dates for each maintenance activity:

+* The original planned due date (i.e. the "ideal" maintenance due date, if activities followed the original schedule)
+* The actual scheduled due date (which will match the original planned due date, unless things have been manually rescheduled)

-Once per day, OpenMAINT will check whether any open maintenance tickets in Jira have been rescheduled.
+Once per day, OpenMAINT will look at its tickets that are in the "Acceptance" or "Execute" stage, and check whether any of the corresponding tickets in Jira have been rescheduled.
+When doing this check, OpenMAINT will do the following:

-OpenMAINT only needs to consider tickets that are either OPEN or IN PROGRESS.
+* OpenMAINT will check the workflow status of the Jira ticket, and only consider tickets that are OPEN, IN PROGRESS, or CANCELLED.
+Any other status can be ignored.
+* If the Jira ticket has been CANCELLED, OpenMAINT will cancel its ticket.
+* For OPEN and IN PROGRESS tickets, OpenMAINT will compare its maintenance activity due date (the actual scheduled due date) to the Jira ticket due date.
-If the due date of the Jira ticket doesn't match the due date of the OpenMAINT activity, OpenMAINT will adjust the date of its maintenance activity to match Jira.
+  If it doesn't match, OpenMAINT will adjust the date of its maintenance activity to match Jira.

-This is done on a per-activity basis, and will not impact the scheduling of any future maintenance activities in OpenMAINT.
+This is done on a per-activity basis, and should not impact the scheduling of any future maintenance activities in OpenMAINT.
-**To ensure this is true, we will always want OpenMAINT to have more future activities loaded in the schedule than Jira has.**
+When any future activities are generated in OpenMAINT, they should be scheduled based on the "ideal" maintenance schedule (i.e. original scheduled maintenance dates), not on any adjustments made in Jira.

 |